 Dr James LeFanu, medical columnist in the Telegraph, points out that “The cause of virtually every illness in the medical textbook…is quite unknown.”
 So, armed with causal ignorance, medical treatment targets only the tumour, not what causes cancer cells to develop.
 It is a gross oversight.
 Three out of four cancers are preventable, says Cancer Research Campaign, with 85 to 90% of cancers being caused by environmental factors.
 You can cut your risk by 40% just by changing your diet, says World Cancer Research Fund.
-But, with the right supplements, including vitamin C, D, B vitamins and antioxidants, and lifestyle changes as well you can slash your risk.
+But, with the right supplements, including What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…, D, B vitamins and antioxidants, and lifestyle changes as well you can slash your risk.
 For a cell to become a cancer cell there are five necessary factors.

 Second, DNA repair mechanisms must be under par.
-Repair is largely done by methylation, dependent on folic acid, B6 and B12.
-Faulty methylation is indicated by raised homocysteine levels, which is an excellent predictor for cancer, but I’ve never heard of a cancer patient having theirs checked.
+Repair is largely done by Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, dependent on What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, B6 and B12.
+Faulty methylation is indicated by raised Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… levels, which is an excellent predictor for cancer, but I’ve never heard of a cancer patient having theirs checked.
 It should be routine.

 Thirdly, you need cancer promoters.
-Oestrogens, insulin and insulin-like growth factors (IGF-1) are key cancer cell growth promoters, raised by a diet high in sugar and refined carbs and milk – just what many cancer patients are given to ‘build them up’.
+Oestrogens, Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. and insulin-like growth factors (IGF-1) are key cancer cell growth promoters, raised by a diet high in sugar and refined carbs and milk – just what many cancer patients are given to ‘build them up’.
 Being significantly overweight accounts for 20% of a woman’s cancer risk, compared to 30% for smoking.
 The last pre-condition is a weakened immune system.
-Key nutrients such as vitamin C, zinc and phytonutrients from broccoli to turmeric are no brainers in an anti-cancer diet, but are rarely mentioned.
+Key nutrients such as vitamin C, What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and phytonutrients from broccoli to turmeric are no brainers in an anti-cancer diet, but are rarely mentioned.

 While surgery makes sense, since removing the tumour takes a load off the body’s immune system, conventional chemotherapy both weakens immunity and induces pretty horrible side-effects.
 It also isn’t very effective.
 A comprehensive meta-analysis of trials on chemotherapy concludes “The contribution of chemotherapy to five year survival in adults was 2.3% in Australia and 2.1% in the USA.”
 They emphasise that these figures “should be regarded as the upper limit of effectiveness” (Morgan et al, Clinical Oncology, 2004).
 As far as treatment is concerned few cancer sufferers know there are non-toxic chemotherapy agents.
 My three favourites are megadose vitamin C, salvestrols and photodynamic therapy.
 First proposed in the 60’s by Linus Pauling, megadose vitamin C is now proven to be profoundly anti-cancer.